Terrestrial and coastal ecosystems research

 - provide a scientific and technical foundation for practical measures to prevent, mitigate or remediate detrimental change caused by human activity.

-Additionally, experimental studies of disturbance to Antarctic wildlife from visitors, vehicles and aircraft have formed the basis of guidelines for minimising disturbance.
-Research has also been used to develop risk assessments for introduced non-native species, such as plant seeds and microbial pathogens, and to develop response plans and protocols to reduce the risks of non-native incursions.
+Experimental studies of disturbance to Antarctic wildlife from visitors, vehicles and aircraft have formed the basis of guidelines for minimising disturbance.
+We have also developed risk assessments for introduced non-native species, such as plant seeds and microbial pathogens, and response plans and protocols to reduce the risks of non-native incursions.

 - fulfilling Australia's obligations under the Madrid Protocol and other international agreements, national legislation and government initiatives and policies;